gabyfutemma/cardvalidator-gf/README.md

 ## Version 1.0.0
-- Functionalities: validate a card number.
+- Functionalities: validate a card number;
 - Return if the number is valid (true) or invalid (false);